SOCIAL MEDIA LIST AND LINKS

 Overview

 This is a set of cultures and subcultures originating in the stone-age-like societies found in the [african] savannahs.
 Aspects of these cultures have survived for thousands of years.
 It has originated in the Yuo Yowa species.
 This society has developed from matrilinial tribes (where possessions and status are passed down from mother to daughter) where most women and siiwe stay in one tribe and rarely travel, and men leave early on in their lives in search for new tribes and rarely settle down.
 This has lead to this culture to be female dominated and such structure also caused women to be the ones to develop writing, animal farming and therefore for thousands of years, the great majority of people who recorded history, and therefore decided on what yuos should learn about and from, the ones who had an upper hand in forming the society, were women.
-This has lead to eras of male sexism of various forms degrees.
+This has lead to eras of male sexism of various forms and degrees.

 Religion